 Up to 60 builders and landscapers worked long days to complete The Green Dragon and the grounds around it under the direction of set designer Brian Massey - a green maestro whose other significant landscaping projects have included the 2004 Chelsea award-winning 100% Pure New Zealand Ora garden.

-Expert tradesmen created intricate ‘olde worlde’ in an on-site workshops, detailing on the inn doors and interior joinery - expertly carving out the massive macrocarpa beams and pillars beneath the thatched roof using a lathe they also made on the job.
+Expert tradesmen created intricate ‘olde worlde’ detailing on the inn doors and interior joinery, expertly carving out the massive macrocarpa beams and pillars beneath the thatched roof using a lathe they also made on the job.

 The Hobbit Trilogy